Business Insurance Quotes

 Extra Expense Insurance

-Extra Expense insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during the restoration period.
+Extra Expense insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during a restoration period.
 Usually, extra expenses will be paid if they help to decrease business interruption costs.
-In some instances, Extra Expense insurance alone may provide sufficient coverage, without the purchase of Business Interruption insurance.
+In some instances, Extra Expense insurance alone may provide sufficient coverage without the purchase of Business Interruption insurance.

 Key Person Insurance